 View our pay your bill page, select your region, to pay your bill conveniently and securely.
 You can also download statements and manage your accounts.

-We understand you sometimes can’t make the appointment you planned for.
+We understand you sometimes can’t make it to your planned appointments.
 You can avoid cancellation fees by letting us know when plans change.
-However, Optum requires a 24 hour cancellation notice for all scheduled appointments.
+However, Optum requires a 24-hour cancellation notice for all scheduled appointments.
 A fee will be charged if notice is not given, or it’s less than 24 hours in advance, so make sure to keep track the best you can and look out for reminder emails from us.